mstksg/inCode/copy/entries/verified-instances.md

 f c`, which allows it to be partially applied (like we do for `composeBind`).
 And, finally, to hook all of this up into the defunctionalization system, we write an `Apply` instance yet again.

+And, again, if anyone knows how I can write a value-level `Bind`, I'd definitely appreciate hearing!

 Let's see some sample implementations.